spryker/spryker-docs/docs/acp/user/develop-an-app/connect-an-app.md

 ## Connect an app to a tenant

-The `spryker/app-kernel` module contains all the necessary code to interact with AppStoreCatalog, enabling the persistence and retrieval of configurations for a given app.
+The `spryker/app-kernel` module contains all the necessary code to interact with ACP App Catalog, enabling the persistence and retrieval of configurations for a given app.

 ## Test the endpoints